sodennis/ipymonaco/docs/content/guide/usage.md

 `language: string, default=''`

 Monaco Editor supports a list of languages.
 You can see the list of supported langauges on this page: [https://microsoft.github.io/monaco-editor/](https://microsoft.github.io/monaco-editor/).

+### Dimensions
+`height: int, default=300`

+The dimensions of the Monaco Editor can be specified upon initialization.
+You can specify the height of the text editor in `px`.

+### Read Only
+`readOnly: bool, default=False`

+The text editor can be set to read only.

+### Rulers
+`rulers: [int], default=[]`

+The text editor allows you to render vertical lines at the specified colums.

+### Use Tab Stops
+`useTabStops: bool, default=False`

+If tab stops is enabled and tabs are using multiple spaces, the Monaco Editor will delete the number of spaces equivalent to a single tab.

+### Word Wrap
+`wordWrap: string, default='off'`

+Controls the wrapping of the editor.
+When it is `off`, the lines will not wrap.
+When it is `on`, the lines will wrap at the viewport width.
+When it is `wordWrapColumn`, it will wrap at the column specified by `wordWrapColumn`.
+When it is `bounded`, it will wrap at `min(viewport width, wordWrapColumn)`.

+### Word Wrap Column
+`wordWrapColumn: int, default=80`
+Controls the wrapping of the editor when `wordWrap` is set to `wordWrapColumn` or `bounded`.